+A. Student Responsibilities
-- 1. Student Responsibilities - a.
-Accept responsibility for what they know and what they don't know. - b.
-Prepare adequately for all forms of evaluation (for example: quizzes, tests, exams, and projects). - c.
-Take advantage of opportunities for help from teachers and tutoring programs. - d.
-Consult the teacher when any questions arise regarding the use of sources.

-- e.
-Understand the Academic Integrity Policy including the violations and consequences. - f.
-Understand how to properly cite a resource. - g.
-Initiate the appeal process if necessary. - 2.
-Teacher Responsibilities - a.
-Teachers should: - i.
+1. Accept responsibility for what they know and what they don't know.

+- 2. Prepare adequately for all forms of evaluation (for example: quizzes, tests, exams, and projects). - 3.
+Take advantage of opportunities for help from teachers and tutoring programs. - 4.
+Consult the teacher when any questions arise regarding the use of sources. - 5.
+Understand the Academic Integrity Policy including the violations and consequences. - 6.
+Understand how to properly cite a resource. - 7.
+Initiate the appeal process if necessary.

+B. Teacher Responsibilities

+- 1. Teachers should: - a.
 Create an environment conducive to academic integrity, which may include: - 1.
 Monitor student behavior closely during tests. - 2.
 Separate student desks as much as possible. - 3.
-Consider presenting tests in various formats and using a variety of assessment techniques. - ii.
-Review the Policy with students, making students aware of the Policy at the beginning of each course. - iii.
-Administer the consequences stipulated by the Policy. - iv.
-Ensure that the Policy is being applied consistently throughout the class. - b.
-When an incident of cheating occurs, first talk with the student about the incident, contact the parent(s), and then report that incident to the Assistant Principal using the referral form. - 3.
-Parent Responsibilities - a.
-Read and discuss the Policy with their child to assure that he/she understands the provisions of the Policy. - b.
-Encourage their child to keep high standards of behavior with regard to integrity, honesty, and personal responsibility, and to refrain from behavior that will result in disciplinary action by the school. - c.
-Promote the belief that learning is its own reward, and that grades are less important than the expectation that one should do the best that one can. - 4.
-Administrator Responsibilities - a.
-Assure that all faculty, students, and parents receive and understand the Policy. - b.
-Establish a school-wide environment that encourages academic integrity. - c.
-Assist teachers in enforcing the Policy. - d.
-Maintain accurate records of Policy violations. - e.
-Administer the consequences stipulated by the Policy. - f.
-Ensure that the Policy is being applied consistently throughout the school.
+Consider presenting tests in various formats and using a variety of assessment techniques. - b.
+Review the Policy with students, making students aware of the Policy at the beginning of each course. - c.
+Administer the consequences stipulated by the Policy. - d.
+Ensure that the Policy is being applied consistently throughout the class. - 2.
+When an incident of cheating occurs, first talk with the student about the incident, contact the parent(s), and then report that incident to the Assistant Principal using the referral form.

+C. Parent Responsibilities

+- 1. Read and discuss the Policy with their child to assure that he/she understands the provisions of the Policy. - 2.
+Encourage their child to keep high standards of behavior with regard to integrity, honesty, and personal responsibility, and to refrain from behavior that will result in disciplinary action by the school. - 3.
+Promote the belief that learning is its own reward, and that grades are less important than the expectation that one should do the best that one can.